Holixus/nanojson/README.md

 ##### Errors

 * `ENOMEM` passed array of `jsn_t` elements is not enough for store parsed JSON data tree.
 * `EINVAL` impossible to parse passed JSON text.
-The returned negative value is offset to broked place of JSON code and text buffer will not be corrupted by parsing.
+The returned negative value is offset to broken place of JSON code and text buffer will not be corrupted by parsing.